florencegogovor/florencegogovor/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...MEARN
+- 🔭 I’m currently working on ...MERN
 - 🌱 I’m currently learning ...
 ReactJs

 - 📫 How to reach me: ...